msvens/gapi/README.md

 val gAuth = new GoogleRouter(serverCallback)
 ```

-Although not strictly needed it can be a good idea to setup your own exception handler for your akka routes if
+Although not strictly needed it can be a good idea to setup your own exception handler for your akka routes in case
 you want to handle any GAPI Exception separately.
 This can be done like so

 ```scala